Blog-Reference and Blog-Reference adapted to context and Blog-Reference on May 17

 Economics is NOT AT ALL about human behavior, this is the subject matter of psychology, sociology, anthropology, biology, political science, etc., but about the behavior of the economic system.
-By consequence, economics has to be macrofounded.#3
+As a consequence, economics has to be macrofounded.#3

-Economics has to step down as fake Queen of the so-called social sciences in order to eventually become an honorable member of the system sciences.
-This paradigm shift, clearly, is beyond the means of Noah Smith’s ‘smart young empirically-minded economists’.
+Economics has to step down as fake Queen of the so-called social sciences in order to eventually become an honorable member of the systems sciences.
+This Paradigm Shift, clearly, is beyond the means of Noah Smith's smart young empirically-minded economists’.

 Related 'What is REALLY wrong with macro' and 'Does Asad Zaman fly with POL or SCI Airlines?' and 'Macro imbeciles' and 'From the pluralism of false models to the true economic theory'